 It is always best to make a bulk batch of the lactation tea blend and store it in an airtight container and use as and when required.
 The flavour of the organic lactation tea is sweet and spicy and herbaceous but if you do not like the taste, you could drink it with a lemon wedge or apple juice.

 Breastfeeding is a wonderful and unique experience and for mothers who have lower milk production, there are many options to try, including lactation teas.
+Speak to your doctor about how much you should lactation tea you should drink, overdoing it may cause issues like mastitis, oversupply, and more.
 Though it may not be the perfect solution for increasing lactation, as long as you are comfortable with it, you will get extra nutrients, hydration, and happiness combining lactation teas and cookies.
 However, make sure you avoid ingredients that you are allergic to.